Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

 ```

-After having executed the above code, you will find all information about an error in the **app.log** file.
+After the above code has been executed, you will find all information relating to errors in the **app.log** file.
 The **handleExceptions** method also “kills” the process automatically.

-Using this approach, you can easily change the logging destination by changing the file transport to one of the [already existing ones](https://github.com/flatiron/winston/blob/master/docs/transports.md).
+Using this approach, you can easily change the logging destination by changing the file transport to one of the [existing ones](https://github.com/flatiron/winston/blob/master/docs/transports.md).

-You can also [create your own transport](https://github.com/flatiron/winston#adding-custom-transports) with your custom logic.
+You can also [create your own transport](https://github.com/flatiron/winston#adding-custom-transports) with your own custom logic.